Defamation: Civil

+Criminal

-In France, defamation is a criminal offence defined as "the allegation or [the] allocation of a fact that damages the honor or reputation of the person or body to which the fact is imputed".
+Defined as "the allegation or [the] allocation of a fact that damages the honor or reputation of the person or body to which the fact is imputed".
 A defamatory allegation is considered an insult if it does not include any facts or if the claimed facts cannot be verified.

 Germany

 In German law, there is no distinction between libel and slander.
 As of 2006, German defamation lawsuits are increasing.
 The relevant offences of Germany's Criminal Code are §90 (denigration of the Federal President), §90a (denigration of the [federal] State and its symbols), §90b (unconstitutional denigration of the organs of the Constitution), §185 ("insult"), §186 (defamation of character), §187 (defamation with deliberate untruths), §188 (political defamation with increased penalties for offending against paras 186 and 187), §189 (denigration of a deceased person), §192 ("insult" with true statements).
 Other sections relevant to prosecution of these offences are §190 (criminal conviction as proof of truth), §193 (no defamation in the pursuit of rightful interests), §194 (application for a criminal prosecution under these paragraphs), §199 (mutual insult allowed to be left unpunished), and §200 (method of proclamation).